Daniel Solis, ex-Chicago alderman-turned-FBI-mole, charged with bribery

 As part of the deal, Solis was to be charged with taking campaign cash from a developer, but the U.S. attorney’s office agreed to drop the case if he continued to cooperate in the ongoing investigations, according to that filing.

+The U.S. attorney’s office has neither confirmed nor denied the existence of a deferred prosecution agreement with Solis, but the charge filed Friday is likely the first step to finally putting it on the record.

-The U.S. Attorney’s Office has neither confirmed nor denied the deferred prosecution agreement.
-But sources told the Tribune the case had already been brought before a federal magistrate judge for initial approval, and that its three-year window was scheduled to run out this year, meaning it would have to be extended.
+Sources told the Tribune the case had been brought before a federal magistrate judge for initial approval, and that its three-year window was scheduled to run out this year, meaning it would have to be extended.

+The information had not been public uploaded to the U.S. District Court docket as of Friday evening, and an arraignment date had not been set.

 Solis’ work as an FBI mole began in mid-2016, when he was confronted by investigators who had secretly listened in on hundreds of his phone calls over the course of nearly a year, including conversations where the alderman solicited everything from campaign donations to sexual services at a massage parlor, court records show.